srsapireddy/OpenLANE_EDA/README.md

 ![VTC_2](https://github.com/srsapireddy/Images/blob/main/132.png?raw=true) </br>

-### CMOS robustness depends on:
+### CMOS robustness depends on the following:
 * Switching threshold = Vin is equal to Vout.
-This the point where both PMOS and NMOS is in saturation or kind of turned on, and leakage current is high.
-If PMOS is thicker than NMOS, the CMOS will have higher switching threshold (1.2V vs 1V) while threshold will be lower when NMOS becomes thicker.
+This is where both PMOS and NMOS are in saturation or turned on, and the leakage current is high.
+If PMOS is thicker than NMOS, the CMOS will have a higher switching threshold (1.2V vs 1V), while the threshold will be lower when NMOS becomes thicker.
 * Propagation delay = rise or fall delay
-* DC transfer analysis is used for finding switching threshold.
-SPICE DC analysis below uses DC input of 2.5V.
-Simulation operation is DC sweep from 0V to 2.5V by 0.05V steps
+* DC transfer analysis is used for finding the switching threshold.
+SPICE DC analysis below uses a DC input of 2.5V.
+The simulation operation is a DC sweep from 0V to 2.5V by 0.05V steps

 ### Dynamic Simulation of CMOS Inverter

 ![Dynamic_1](https://github.com/srsapireddy/Images/blob/main/133.png?raw=true) </br>

-* Here we do a transient analysis of a CMOS inverter with a pulse as an input waveform.
+* Here, we do a transient analysis of a CMOS inverter with a pulse as an input waveform.

 ![Dynamic_2](https://github.com/srsapireddy/Images/blob/main/134.png?raw=true) </br>